StormFireFox1/Refuge/content/post/2019-05-10-adventures-in-terminal.md

 protocol, the standard way of listening to music from your terminal.
 Mopidy comes with a lot of configuration, but I personally simply added to it the Spotify backend, along with some local music that I didn't have on Spotify.
-I did later add a Podcast backend for the very few podcasts I ocasionally listen to, and a scrobbler for Last.fm.
+I did later add a Podcast backend for the very few podcasts I occasionally listen to, and a scrobbler for Last.fm.
 However, you're probably asking:

 > "But where's the terminal client for the music?